Allergan Breast Implants

 As far back as 2011, the FDA reported a potential link between breast implants and lymphatic cancer, but according to the agency at the time, there were too few cases to accurately assess the risk.
-Since then, hundreds of women have been diagnosed with BIA-ALCL, and some have died from the disease.
+Since then, hundreds of women have been diagnosed with BIA-ALCL, and some have died.

 In July 2019, the FDA requested a voluntary recall by Allergan of its textured breast implants after testing linked the products to hundreds of cases of cancer as well as a dozen deaths.
 Allergan then issued a worldwide recall of its BIOCELL® implants (textured) on July 24, 2019.
 The recall also included tissue expanders.
 Smooth Allergan breast implants were not part of the recall as they have not been linked to cancer by the FDA.

 Since the July 2019 recall of Allergan's Biocell textured breast implants, hundreds of women who had breast implant surgery have discovered that their subsequent cancer was caused by defective Allergan implants.

 The precise number of cases of BIA-ALCL is not clear due to limitations in global reporting, but as of the July 2019 recall, the FDA had received 573 total reports of breast implant cancer.
 The statistics that were noted at that time include:

 - 573 BIA-ALCL cases have been reported throughout the world.